theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 2. **Poor metadata**.
 The data about open data seems to be incomplete, undocumented or hard to find.
 (Ironic, you may say.)
 On the plus side, there is enough metadata available to make this statement.

 3. A **new metric tau** (&tau;) to assess the **timeliness** of data.
 The World Bank scores "ok" with 0.54 (i.e., slightly more than half of the datasets are updated according to schedule.)
-The UK datastore scores even lower with 0.27 ("poor").
 For our case studies this could easily be improved by releasing *monthly* datasets on a more regular basis.

 And in particular:

-1. World Bank
+#### 1. World Bank
+The World Bank updates its data catalogues with an irregular schedule.
+Of the 102 data catalogues that have revision dates and are planned to be updated, only 39 were not revised in 2013.
+Overall slightly more than half of the datasets were updated according to schedule (&tau; = 0.54).
+The number of missing dates is relatively large, which is a substantial caveat.

-2. London Datastore
+#### 2. London Datastore

+The London datastore hosts around 550 datasets.
+They were released with stark differences in some months over the last three years.
+More importantly, the updates are not concentrated in recent months and suggest a very poor update cycle (<mi>&tau;</mi> = 0.02).
+This is not a figure we would expect in an up-to-date data catalogue.

-3. UK Datastore
+#### 3. UK Datastore

+The UK datastore scores low with a &tau; = 0.27 ("poor").